Mathématique: Chapter 5

 The ninth.

-Perhaps—perhaps that was not his to solve.
+Perhaps—perhaps that wasn’t his to solve.

 He’d find out.

-Outside, he could hear cars and insects.
+Outside, he heard cars and night insects.

 “Salt,” she said.